samuelim01/tp/docs/UserGuide.md

 - `no`
 - `unknown`
 - Inputs with no values when adding a guest (e.g. `r/`) signify that RSVP status should be stored as `unknown`
+- Inputs with no values when filtering guests (e.g. `r/`) is invalid

 Acceptable values for `d/DIETARY_REQUIREMENTS`:
 - Word with or without spaces